Pat McCallum: Record

 He was Alberta's Junior Runner-Up in 1988, losing out to Mike Sali, of Calgary.
 In 1989, he was NACA (Northern Alberta Curling Association) Bonspiel champion, with skip Randy Ferbey, third Don Walchuk, and lead, Greg Muzechka.
 McCallum played second.

 In 1990 he was NACA Northern A Winner with skip Randy Ferbey, giving him an appearance at the Alberta Provincial Men's Curling championship.

 In 1992 he played with Arnold Asham and won the Kenora, Ontario "Lake of the Woods" Cashspiel on the WCT.
 His teammates were: third, Don Harvey, himself at second, and lead Sean Nedohin.

-In 1994 he was Kelowna, British Columbia Spiel Runner-Up and Kamloops "Crown of Curling" Champion with skip Al Hackner, third Randy Ferbey, and lead Richie Yurko.
+In 1994 he was Kelowna, British Columbia Spiel Runner-Up and Kamloops Crown of Curling Champion with skip Al Hackner, third Randy Ferbey, and lead Richie Yurko.
 McCallum played second.
 They defeated 1994 World Champion Rick Folk in the semi-finals of the Kelowna spiel.

 In 1995 in Hay River, Northwest Territories he was Arctic Brier Champion with skip Kevin Park.
 In Smithers, British Columbia he was Merchant Spiel Champion also with skip Kevin Park, they defeated 1995 World Champion, Kerry Burtnyk in the final.

 He was 1995 World Curling Tour Championship Quarter-Finalist in Jasper, Alberta with Skip Kevin Park, Third Les Rogers, Second Pat McCallum, Lead Ken Tralnberg.

 He is an eight-time Men's Zone winner in Northern Alberta.

-He qualified for the 1997 Canadian Olympic trials with skip Kevin Park.
+He qualified for the 1997 Canadian Olympic Curling Trials with skip Kevin Park.
 He was second on the official WCT (World Curling Tour) money list in 1997 with skip Kevin Park, third Doran Johnson, lead Kerry Park and McCallum at second.

 Also in 1997, he was Edmonton Superleague Champion with skip Kevin Park, third Doran Johnson, lead Kerry Park and himself at second.

 In 1998 he was again Edmonton Superleague Champion with skip Randy Ferbey, third Dave Nedohin, second Aaron Skillen, and himself at lead.